 Compounds – Ethanol (C2H6O), Water (H2O), Quartz (SiO2)

 Mixtures are having variable compositions and may be separated by physical methods into component parts.
 Mixtures are containing more than just one molecule type.

 Mixtures may as well be divided into two main categories:

-Homogeneous – The properties and composition of these mixtures are uniform
+Homogeneous – the properties and composition of these mixtures are uniforms

 Heterogeneous – These mixtures have non-uniform properties and composition